 Organization and Legal Structure

 The ALTANA Group is a global supplier of specialized chemical products and related services for different branches of industry and application fields.
-In the 2016 fiscal year, the Group’s 65 consolidated subsidiaries and associated companies achieved sales of more than € 2 billion.
-The ALTANA Group employs about 6,000 people.
+In the 2017 fiscal year, the Group’s 67 consolidated subsidiaries and associated companies achieved sales of approximately € 2.2 billion.
+The ALTANA Group employs about 6,200 people.